quacksouls/bitburner/doc/guide/hgw.md

 ## Sequential batcher

 The first task you might want to do is write a sequential batcher that pools the resources of world servers in order to target a common server.
+A sequential batcher is easy to implement and is the next step up from using the basic hacking script to target a world server.
 Replace the general-purpose hack script from the chapter [_First script_](script.md) with a script that uses the HGW worker scripts.
 Your sequential batcher accomplishes the following tasks:

 1. _Nuke._ Gain root access to as many world servers as possible.
 The compromised servers are your botnet.
 Adapt one or more of the algorithms